DavidButterfield/SCST-Usermode-Adaptation/README.md

 [here](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/docs/SCST_Usermode.html
        "A paper describing the work in detail is here").

-These are
-[patches for SCST to run in usermode](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/docs/index.html
-				      "Patches for SCST to run in usermode")

 **The SCST iSCSI Usermode Adaptation depends on**
  + [Usermode Compatibility (UMC)](https://github.com/DavidButterfield/usermode_compat
 				"Usermode Compatibility for Linux Kernel Code (UMC)")